Colebrookdale Railroad Is Pleased To Announce The Acquisition Of Two Steam Locomotives

 Lake Superior & Ishpeming - Locomotive No. 18

-No. 18 is a class SC-4 2-8-0 "consolidation" steam locomotive built by the American Locomotive Company (ALCO) in 1910 for the Lake Superior & Ishpeming Railroad (LS&I) as #11.
-The locomotive was designed to haul iron ore from the docks of Marquette, MI on Lake Superior, from where the ore would be shipped to steel mills on the lower lakes.
+No. 18 is a class SC-4 2-8-0 "consolidation" steam locomotive built by the American Locomotive Company (ALCO) in Pittsburgh, Pennsylvania, in 1910 for the Lake Superior & Ishpeming Railroad (LS&I) as #11.
+The locomotive was designed to haul iron ore from the docks of Marquette, Michigan, on Lake Superior, from where the ore would be shipped to steel mills on the lower lakes.
 In August of 1923, she was renumbered #18, continuing service on the LS&I until 1962.
-The locomotive was first restored by the Grand Canyon Railroad in the 1980's and had been in operation since.
+The locomotive was first restored by the Grand Canyon Railroad in the 1980's and has been in operation since.

 Lake Superior & Ishpeming: 2-8-0 "consolidation"